browserengineering/book/book/layout.md

 again as we go up the layout tree.

 I think it's most convenient to do that by adding a `paint`\index{paint}
-function to each layout object, which appends any of its own layout objects to the display list.
-Then there is a separate function, `paint_tree`, that recursively calls `paint` on all layout objects.
-A neat trick here is to pass the list itself as an argument, and have each call to `paint` append to that
+function to each layout object, whose return value is the display list entries for that object.
+Then there is a separate function, `paint_tree`, that recursively calls `paint` on all layout objects:
-list:

 ``` {.python}
 def paint_tree(layout_object, display_list):